The Ninth Sunday after Pentecost (Proper 14), Year C.

 By faith Abraham obeyed when he was called to set out for a place that he was to receive as an inheritance; and he set out, not knowing where he was going.
 By faith he stayed for a time in the land he had been promised, as in a foreign land, living in tents, as did Isaac and Jacob, who were heirs with him of the same promise.
 For he looked forward to the city that has foundations, whose architect and builder is God.
 By faith he received power of procreation, even though he was too old– and Sarah herself was barren– because he considered him faithful who had promised.
 Therefore from one person, and this one as good as dead, descendants were born, “as many as the stars of heaven and as the innumerable grains of sand by the seashore.”

 Nearly four thousand years ago, in a desert far away our father Abraham was awestruck by the stars.
 It was not their faint glimmer that caught his eye but their sheer multitude; that staggering number he was just beginning to comprehend.
-I wonder if this was the first time he had seen the stars.
-Surely in his many decades as a wanderer in the desert he had looked to the night sky for quiet beauty and a moment of wonder; but this moment, when he is called to look up and count them, he sees them for the first time.
+Surely in his many decades as a wanderer in the desert he had looked to the night sky for quiet beauty and a moment of wonder; but this moment, when he is called to look up and count them, he sees the stars for the first time.
 As he looks into the cosmos at the flickering lights he witnesses the past, present, and future simultaneously.
 Right above his head is a fleeting glimpse of omnipotence, the history of creation and the promise of a brighter future.
 He struggles to capture it in his mind, but at the very least, he can grasp the constellation of meaning.
-Abraham falls silent, he knows what is to come, he has faith and it was reckoned to him as righteousness.
+Abraham falls silent, he knows what is to come, he has faith, and it was reckoned to him as righteousness.

 Regardless of what the author of Hebrews intended, his definition has been interpreted as “faith is belief even in the face of no or contrary evidence”, a clasping of the ears to shut out any contradiction.
 We have been taught for generations by preachers, teachers, scientists, and thinkers that faith is something in contrast to logic, or to fill the gap in logic.
 Don’t be misled into thinking that only skeptics have caused this confusion, far from it!
 This was a collaborative mistake between skeptics and Christians looking for easy answers and comforting words.

-Take Pascal’s wager, posited from a man who wanted to preserve Christian faith when the West was beginning to question God, he argued that belief in God was the only logical thing to do.
-In brief, believing in God carries far less risk than not believing.
+Take Pascal’s wager, given from a 17th-century mathematician and theologian who wanted to preserve Christian faith when the West was beginning to question God.
+He argued that belief in God was the only logical thing to do.
+In brief, Pascal argued that believing in God carries far less risk than not believing.
 If one believes in God and God exists, they will go to heaven.
 If one does not believe in God and God exists, then they will be condemned to hell.
 If God does not exist, then it won’t matter either way.
 Even though this probability set was meant to inspire faith it does precisely the opposite.
-By reducing faith to a wager, he shows that he does not understand what faith is, and supports the idea that faith is only a logical stop-gap.
-David Hume, famously a skeptic, had a much better idea about what faith really is by recognizing that logic is, fundamentally grounded on faith.
-Hume famously argued that observation of the past does not prove that the same event will occur again, it simply strengthens our belief that it might happen again.
+By reducing faith to a wager, Pascal shows that he does not understand what faith is, and supports the idea that faith is only a logical stop-gap.
+Philosopher David Hume, famously a skeptic, had a much better idea about what faith really is by recognizing that logic is fundamentally grounded on faith.
+Hume introduced an idea called “The Problem of Induction”, when he grew weary of philosophers and scientists trying to prove everything, from God to their own existence, from “pure logic”.
+The Problem of Induction observed that in most cases, there is no such thing as “pure logic”, as evidence is always based in observing repeated results, with human observation itself being far from perfect.
+Hume argued that observation of the past does not prove that the same event will occur again, it simply strengthens our belief that it will likely happen again.
 Hume, though he did not believe in organized religion, recognized that faith is not in opposition to logic, but that logic in fact depends on faith in certain ultimately unprovable principles.

 - A God exists who created and orders the world and watches over human life on earth.